top of page

 Digital Eye Strain: Managing Screen Time for Healthy Vision

-In today's digital age, many people spend a significant amount of time looking at screens, whether for work, entertainment, or communication.
+In today's digital age, many people spend significant time looking at screens, whether for work, entertainment, or communication.
 This prolonged screen exposure can lead to digital eye strain, also known as computer vision syndrome.
 Optometrists offer guidance on managing screen time to reduce the risk of eye discomfort and vision problems.

 Understanding Digital Eye Strain